 Essentially, fiber lasers have helped to bring a new level of flexibility to many industries, allowing for new capabilities such as the ability to work with many metals that had previously been almost impossible.

-Here are some other detailed laser welding application insights from us here at SPI Lasers about various aspects of how laser welding works:
+Here are some other detailed laser welding machine application insights from us here at SPI Lasers about various aspects of how laser welding works:

 - Welding Using Medium Power Fiber Lasers